Sample Masters Project Management Dissertation Proposal

 To Examine the Strategies of Achieving Best Value in Private Finance Initiative Project Procurement

 The present research is focused on examining strategies for achieving the best value in project finance initiative procurement.
-The public-private partnership (PPP) mainly includes private finance initiatives (PFI), which are preferred as alternatives for obtaining additional resources and procurement for the big projects that mainly belong to the private sector (Akbiyikli and Eaton, 2006).
+The public-private partnership (PPP) mainly includes private finance initiatives (PFI), which are preferred as alternatives for obtaining additional resources and procurement for the big projects that mostly belong to the private sector (Akbiyikli and Eaton, 2006).

 It is implemented to reduce the backlogs within the delivery system of public services and achieve the best value for money invested (VFM) (Henjewele, Sun, and Fewings, 2011).
-According to Regan (2014), the VFM is regarded as the principal rationale for procuring the private sector operators that provide public services.
+According to Regan (2014), the VFM is the principal rationale for procuring the private sector operators that provide public services.
 Under the contract of PPP, the clients belonging to the public sector achieve value for money through better contracting, collaborative partnership, and ownership of assets.

 However, the evidence has suggested that PPP options for procurement realize improved VFM compared to the traditional procurement options (Tang, Shen, and Cheng, 2010).

-The main basis for the PPP is to blend the funds of private and public divisions from the expedition of effectual service provisions (Akintoye et al., 2003).
-The construction companies involved in the PFI are expected to take three to ten times profits compared to the profits made on the traditional contracts (Burger and Hawkesworth, 2011).
+The primary basis for the PPP is to blend the funds of private and public divisions from the expedition of effectual service provisions (Akintoye et al., 2003).
+The construction companies involved in the PFI are expected to take three to ten times the profits compared to the profits made on the traditional contracts (Burger and Hawkesworth, 2011).